 On some platforms, like Facebook, this can even be a video.
 If you have the option (and decent video), this can be even an even more engaging way to connect with others.

-So after you have all of your profile filled out and pictures uploaded, the next thing that you will need to take a look at your privacy settings.
+After you have all of your profile filled out and pictures uploaded, the next thing that you will need to take a look at is your privacy settings.

 These vary from network to network, but you will want to make sure that the information you would like to be public is viewable.

-Chances are, if this is a business-related profile, you’ll want most everything to be public.
-But of course, if your profile is of a more personal nature, you may want to hide some things.
+Chances are, if this is a business-related profile, you’ll want almost everything to be public.
+Of course, if your profile is more personal nature, you may want to hide some things.